seanwarman/domfunc/README.md

 ### TODO

+1. Make a `component` function that easily renders a html component from a string
-1. Convert all JS's most useful higher order functions to functional ones
+2. Convert all JS's most useful higher order functions to functional ones
-2. Make constructors for other containers, from Sanctuary and Folktale
+3. Make constructors for other containers, from Sanctuary and Folktale
-3. Make a JSX-like component syntax that doesn't require compilers (like Babel...yuk)
+4. Make a JSX-like component syntax that doesn't require compilers (like Babel...yuk)

 ## Ideas
 It could be cool if you could **compose** components together and treat them like their own type of container.